OHI-Science/ohimanual/3_conduct_manual/intro_to_repos.md

 - _goal models_ are organized in one file (`functions.r`) in configure (`conf`) folder
 - _pressures_ and _resilience_ matrices that indicate which pressures/resilience apply to which goal
 - Scripts that use `ohicore`, an `R` package built by the OHI team to calculate OHI scores, create visuals and other core operations of the Ocean Health Index.

+> Your Full Repository will be pre-populated with data layers and models used in the latest year's global assessment as templates.
+You will replace the data and models as needed.

 You can see a full description of each file and script and how they are organized in the [File System](http://ohi-science.org/manual/#file-system-organization) section.